alice-doc/alice-analysis-tutorial/analysis/setup.md

 cp AliAOD.root file:.
 ```

-Note the syntax of the copy command.
+Note the syntax of the copy command, here we tell to copy the _remote_ file AliAOD.root to our own laptop by specifying _file:._ .

 ## Trouble ?
 If for some reason this does not work for you - no fear.
-You can also download one a file  [here](ttps://cernbox.cern.ch/index.php/s/ZP2gJBE265FiSAX) , but first ask one of the helpers to see if we cannot fix it.
+You can ask a colleague to provide a file for you, or send a mail to our mailing lists  if you are having trouble with access.